unicode-org/message-format-wg/spec/errors.md

 > 3. Uses a `:get` message function which requires its argument to be an object and
 >    an option `field` to be provided with a string value.
 >
-> The exact type of _Message Function Error_ is determined by the message function implementation.
+> The exact type of _Message Function Error_ is determined by the _function handler_.
 >
 > ```
 > Hello, {horse :get field=name}!